library(dplyr)

 library(emmeans); library(performance)

-The split-split-plot design is an extension of the split-plot design to accommodate a third factor: one factor in main-plot, other in subplot and the third factor in sub-subplot
+The concept of split-plot design can be extended to situations in which randomization restrictions may occur at any number of levels within the experiment.
+If there are two levels of randomization restriction, the layout is called a split-split plot design.
+The split-split-plot design is an extension of the split-plot design to accommodate a third factor: one factor in main-plot, other in subplot and the third factor in sub-subplot.
+The example shown below illustrates this experiment layout.

 The statistical model structure this design: